banner

 }

-The sendMessage method mainly copies a message and then loops to write the msg into the socket, thus achieving the dispatch of input events.
+The sendMessage method mainly copies the event msg and then calls send to loop write the msg into the socket, thus achieving the distribution of input events.

 status_t InputChannel::sendMessage(const InputMessage* msg) {